top of page

 The Behrends slide path beneath Mount Juneau also remains under an avalanche evacuation advisory as of Monday, City Manager Katie Koester said during a briefing about storm-related developments to the Juneau Assembly at its meeting at City Hall.
 A shelter at Centennial Hall will remain open while such advisories are in effect.

-All Juneau public schools will be open Tuesday, according to Kristin Bartlett, chief of staff for the Juneau School District.
-However, she noted there is no parking on Glacier Highway for high school students with vehicles, and buses cannot stop at the following locations: • 5th Street in Douglas
+All Juneau public schools are open, according to Kristin Bartlett, chief of staff for the Juneau School District, but there will be no bus service Wednesday at the following sites:

 • Thane Road

-event," a forecast updated at 3:39 p.m.
+"Total rainfall amounts will be around 1.5 to 3.5 inches with gusty winds up to 65 mph possible during the event," a forecast updated at 3:39 p.m.
 Monday states.
 "The heaviest rainfall rates will occur during the afternoon and evening hours, tapering off during the overnight hours.
 Strongest wind gusts will follow the heaviest rain, occurring during the evening and overnight hours, then tapering off Wednesday morning."

 • Contact Mark Sabbatini at editor@juneauindependent.com or (907) 957-2306.